-As I was saying, there are all sorts of geese that look like Canadas, from tiny Aleutian geese no larger than a mallard, to the Giant Canadas, which can reportedly top 18 pounds.
+As I was saying, there are all sorts of geese that look like Canadas, from tiny Aleutian geese no larger than a mallard, to the Giant Canadas, which can reportedly top 20 pounds.
 That, my friends, is one big-ass sky carp.
-The geese I shot were a mix of cacklers, which are only about 3-4 pounds, lesser Canada geese, which are about 5-7 pounds, and one big Western Canada, which weighed nearly 13 pounds.
+The geese I shot were a mix of cacklers, which are only about 3 to 4 pounds, lesser Canada geese, which are about 5 to 7 pounds, and one big Western Canada, which weighed nearly 13 pounds.
 That was a monster.

 Canada geese live lives like large mallards, which is why you see them sharing the same park ponds.
-Both birds will eat just about anything, from bread to algae to insects, crayfish and, yes, grain.
+Both birds will eat just about anything, but geese really dig grass, and yes, grain.
 How a Canada tastes depends on what that bird ate before you shot it.
-And because they are such eclectic eaters, it really, really matters.
+And because they are such eclectic eaters, it matters.

 My geese had been gorging on barley, so I knew they’d be fine.
-Not sure I’d eat a Canada out of Central Park in Manhattan, though, unless I were really, really hungry.
+Not sure I’d eat a Canada out of Central Park in Manhattan, though, unless I were, really hungry.
 But who knows?
 Maybe it’d taste like knishes, hot dog buns and hard pretzels?

 When it comes to cleaning these birds, lots of people get turned off.
 This is understandable: Once you start talking about an animal 12 pounds or larger, everything gets harder to deal with.

-I highly recommend aging your geese, in the feathers, with the guts in, for 1-3 days.
+I highly recommend aging your geese, in the feathers, with the guts in, for 1 to 3 days.
 I wrote a tutorial about hanging game birds that goes into details.
 Big geese can be tough — they can live more than 20 years even in the wild.
 Aging develops flavor and tenderizes the meat.
-Gotta love enzymatic acrobatics — thanks, meat science!

 The feathers on a large Canada are tough to remove, and waxing one takes two full blocks of paraffin.
 God help you if you try to dry-pluck one.
 Once you get to the gutting, I often hear people say, “Christ it stank!
 Was so bad I tossed the bird.”
 That’s a crying shame, because the stink is, in most cases, just the fact that the ass end of a Canada goose is so large the sheer mass of crap makes the whole thing smelly — until you remove it and wash the cavity.
 You’ve seen a goose crap on the grass, right?
 Can you even remember seeing duck crap?
 Waaay smaller.
 Shit happens.
 It’s an occupational hazard when you deal with larger animals.